maliMirkec/personal-website/site/articles/how-to-build-an-expandable-accessible-gallery.md

 }
 ```

-### EXPANDING DIRECTION
+### Expanding direction

 To achieve the expandable effect, we should make some checks and calculations first.
 First, we should check if the item is in the last row and at the end of the row.
 If the item is in the last row, it should expand to the top.
 That means it should have the `transform-origin` property set to the `bottom` value.

+{% note "Important" %}
-_Important: If the element should expand to one direction, its `transform-origin` property should be set to an “opposite” value.
+_If the element should expand to one direction, its `transform-origin` property should be set to an “opposite” value.
 Note that vertical and horizontal values should be combined._
+{% endnote %}

 ```js
 // Set active item